Organization of Afro-American Unity

 The OAAU pushed for black control of every aspect of the black community.
 At the founding rally, Malcolm X stated that the organization's principal concern was the human rights of blacks, but that it would also focus on voter registration, school boycotts, rent strikes, housing rehabilitation, and social programs for addicts, unwed mothers, and troubled children.
 Malcolm X saw the OAAU as a way of "un-brainwashing" black people, ridding them of the lies they had been told about themselves and their culture.

 On July 17, 1964, Malcolm X was welcomed to the second meeting of the Organisation of African Unity in Cairo as a representative of the OAAU.

 When a reporter asked whether white people could join the OAAU, Malcolm X said, "Definitely not."
 Then he added, "If John Brown were still alive, we might accept him."

-Collapse

 Malcolm X did not have sufficient time to invest in the OAAU to help it flourish.
-After his death, Malcolm X's half-sister, Ella Little-Collins, took over the leadership of the OAAU, but dwindling membership and Malcolm X's absence eventually led to the collapse of the organization.
+After his death, Malcolm X's half-sister, Ella Little-Collins, took over the leadership of the OAAU, but dwindling membership and Malcolm X's absence eventually led to the collapse, and or later emergence of the organization African American Defense League - Organization of Afro-American Unity.
+The OAAU charter was extended by Ella Little-Collins to Khalid Abdul Muhammad and Mauricelm-Lei Millere, who gave a speech entitled "The Black Revolution and The Black Evolution", the occasion was to honor the works of Minister Malcolm X, where Collins claimed that Millere's spirit reminded her of her brother Malcolm.
+The Charter was received at An Old Elijah Muhammad Temple / Mosque (The Lost Found Nation Of Islam) located in Tunica, Mississippi Old Hwy 61 North.